Science and technology in the Philippines: Harmonized Agenda, 2002-2020

 The government policies outlined above are seeking to create and fund infrastructure to support the development of ‘core technologies', in order to solve pressing problems.
 This approach reinforces the economic rationale for government intervention in the science system to address market failures and make markets work within the purview of good governance.
 A key challenge will be to build sufficiently solid infrastructure to sustain current efforts.
-One example of the virtues of sustained support for research is the International Rice Research Institute based in the city of Los Baños.In the Philippines, the Consumer Act (Republic Act 7394) mandates a No Wrong Door policy, which requires to “accommodate all the calls, text messages, emails, tweets, [and] posts concerning product and service inquiries and reports and immediately act on them, whether it is under its jurisdiction or [other agencies].
+One example of the virtues of sustained support for research is the International Rice Research Institute based in the city of Los Baños.

 Legislative reform

 The Technology Transfer Act (2010) is expected to enhance innovation by providing a framework and support system for the ownership, management, use and commercialization of intellectual property arising from government-funded research and development (R&D).

 To better address needs in terms of human capital, the Fast- Tracked Science and Technology Scholarship Act (2013) expands the coverage of existing scholarship programmes and strengthens the teaching of science and mathematics in secondary schools.
 The Philippine National Health Research System Act (2013), meanwhile, has formed a network of national and regional research consortia to boost domestic capacity.